Walter E. Baethgen

-Walter E. Baethgen (born February 16, 1955) is a Uruguayan scientist.
+Walter Enrique Baethgen (born February 16, 1955) is a Uruguayan scientist.
 His research focuses on the impact of climate variability and change on the agricultural industry.
 Baethgen is currently a Senior Research Scientist and Acting Director of the International Research Institute for Climate and Society (IRI) of Columbia University's Climate School and the Vice-president of the National Agricultural Research Institute (INIA) of Uruguay.

 Biography

 Walter Enrique Baethgen was born in Montevideo, Uruguay on February 16, 1955.

 Education and career

 Baethgen graduated from the University of the Republic in 1979, with a Bachelor of Science degree in Agricultural Engineering.
 Soon after graduation, he worked on Soil and Crop Management at INIA, La Estanzuela in Colonia, Uruguay.

 In 1982, Baethgen emigrated his home country to pursue an M.Sc. and Ph.D in Crop and Soil Environmental Sciencies at Virginia Polytechnic Institute and State University in the United States of America.
 During his time in Virginia Tech, he focused his research on soil and crop management, soil fertility and soil chemistry.
 His Ph.D. dissertation focused on developing a model for fertilization that supported decision-making to optimize nitrogen fertilizer application in wheat, which had an important impact in the protection of the environment and improvement of resource efficiency by obtaining higher yields, optimizing costs and reducing the risk of water contamination, as well as in improving the farmers' adaptive capacity to climate variability and change.

 From 1987 to 2004, Baethgen took the role of Senior Scientist in the Research and Development Division of the International Fertilizer Development Center (IFDC).
 In this position, he was in charge of designing, establishing and managing international research and development projects on Soil Fertility and Crop/Pasture Management by working on decision support systems for the agricultural sector.
 Among these projects he worked in crop simulation models, decision support systems, climate variability and change, and carbon sequestration in agriculture and forestry.
 While at the IFDC Baethgen worked in a research program funded by the United Nations Development Program to optimize fertilizer strategies for sustainable agriculture and environmental protection as Regional Coordinator of the program for Latin America.
 At the same time he worked as Scientist in the first project that focused on climate change and world food supply in 1988–1989, funded by NASA and the US Environmental Protection Agency.